 Jeremiah P. Boyle

-Jeremiah Boyle is assistant vice president and managing director of community and economic development for the Federal Reserve Bank of Chicago’s community development and policy studies division.
+Jeremiah Boyle is a policy advisor and managing director of community and economic development for the Federal Reserve Bank of Chicago’s community development and policy studies division.
 Boyle has served as project manager of the Industrial Cities Initiative, an advisor to the Milwaukee Urban Entrepreneur Partnership, a member of the Governor’s Advisory Council on Financial Literacy in Wisconsin, and is a contributing editor of the Federal Reserve Bank of Chicago’s ProfitWise News and Views publication.
 Before joining the Fed, Boyle served in Chicago Mayor Richard M. Daley’s administration as an assistant commissioner of planning and development.

 Prior to his work in the Daley administration, Boyle served as economic development coordinator for the Village of Arlington Heights, IL; and held several positions with the North River Commission, a nonprofit housing and economic development group in Chicago.
 Boyle holds a bachelor of arts degree in political science and a master’s degree in urban and regional planning from the University of Illinois at Urbana-Champaign, as well as a master of business administration degree from North Park University in Chicago.